diyhue/diyHue/README.md

 "http://{light ip}/discover"

-CHANGELOG
+#CHANGELOG

 24-Mar-2017
  - improve color acuracy
  - light strips are automaticaly detected and can be configured from official application
- - sql schema create also hue@127.0.0.1 user
+ - sql schema create also the user hue@127.0.0.1
 25-Mar-2017
  - switch light discover to nmap, network scanning is done much faster.
  - on new light scan check if ip of current ones was changed. if yes update in database with new ip
  - option for static ip on lights
  - new arduino skeches where lights are default on.
 Useful if are still used classic wall switches.
+25-Mar-2017
+ - fix group rename bug

 Credits: probonopd